Skip to main content

 1. Admission to the Teacher Education program (see details under the College of Education and Human Development or on the Teacher Education website.)
 Note that many upper division courses are not open to students until they gain TE admission.

-2. Student teaching at two levels: elementary and secondary (8 credits each, totaling 16 credits).
+2. Student teaching at two levels: elementary and secondary (13 credits total).

 B. Related Areas